gazaskygeeks/Coding-Foundations-course/coursebook/session-05/README.md

 ### Fallback:
-what if you have selected not avaliable font? , then css will used another font which is called fallback font.
+what if you have selected not avaliable font? , then css will use another font which is called fallback font.
 Like:

 <img src="https://i.imgur.com/J5JgbB0.png" alt="final result" width="700" />